SandSux/SciFi_Conky_HUD/README.md

 5. Next, some values need to be changed in a couple configuration files so that they reflect your system hardware interfaces.
     - Pick your favorite text editor and open the net.rc file. (i.e. Atom, Sublime, Pluma, etc.)
     - In `net.rc` towards the bottom there are a few lines where you will enter the designator for your wireless adapter interface marked as `<YOUR_WIFI_INTERFACE>`.
 If you are unsure what your wireless interface is called, run `ifconfig` to display a list of your network interfaces.
 It will likely be `wlan0` or something to the effect of `wlp**0`.
-    - Finally, there is a path that we need to update in /lua/circle_anim.lua located on line 4 called IMAGEPATH.
+    - Next, there is a path that we need to update in `/lua/circle_anim.lua` located on line 4 called `IMAGEPATH`.
 Update that path to reflect that of your system and you will have a working lua clock rings configuration.
-    - Finally, there are some paths in the hdd.rc file that need to be changed to reflect your system on lines 59, 60, and 63.
+    - Finally, there are some paths in the `hdd.rc` file that need to be changed to reflect your system on lines 59, 60, and 63

 6. Open your weather.rc file and enter your openweathermap 'API_KEY' and your 'CITY_ID'